max-talanov/1/AI_Neurotechnologies_bla_bla_bla_course/triz.md

 ## Levels of innovation

-1. **Simple improvement of a technical system** - well known object with no search for solutions
+1. **Simple improvement of a technical system** - well known object with no search for solutions.
 1. **Invention includes the resolution of a technical contradiction** - there is the selection of new object from several similar or insignificant improvements were done to initial object.
-1. **The invention containing a resolution of a physical contradiction** -
+1. **The invention containing a resolution of a physical contradiction** - the source object is significantly updated.
-1. The development a new technology -
+1. **The development a new technology** - a source object is completely updated.
-1. Involves the discovery of new phenomena -
+1. Involves the discovery of new phenomena - a scientific discovery is made and the whole system where the object is included is updated.